Using meshtasticd for Virtual Nodes β

 environment:

-After starting meshtasticd, you may want to configure it using the Meshtastic CLI:
+After starting meshtasticd, you can configure it using the Meshtastic CLI:

 # Connect to the virtual node